My name is Ann-Kathrin Kuhn, and I create wearable and collectible objects between Florence and Zurich.

 Ann-Kathrin Kuhn

-Through its virtual and physical presence at contemporary art galleries, pop up markets and concept stores, Ann-Kathrin Kuhn® presents small series of objects, limited editions to be worn or collected.
+Through its virtual presence and collaborations with contemporary art galleries, concept stores, and temporary spaces, Ann-Kathrin Kuhn® presents small series of objects and limited editions to be worn or collected.

-My jewelry and metal objects are slowly and carefully handcrafted in my studio located in Zurich, Switzerland.
-I work in small editions, or pièces uniques as to favor quality and a meaningful production.
-This allows each piece to keep its integrity while being infused with its own personality.
+My wearables and collectible metal objects are slowly handcrafted in my studio in Zurich, Switzerland.
+Working in small editions and pièces uniques allows each piece to retain its integrity and singular character.

-Each model is then cast in Florentine bronze, sterling silver or gold at a local family business in Florence before returning to the studio, where I finish and polish each piece.
+The forms are cast in Florentine bronze, sterling silver or gold by a family-run foundry in Florence before returning to the studio, where each piece is individually finished by hand.